orchid00/20180404_git_atom/notes/metacognitionEx.md

 Training is defined as a function of skills or behaviours to be learned («acquired») by practice in situ (Tractenberg, 2017) The user's plans for using the skills is important in training

+### Find opportunities to assess KSA's
+knowledge - of the `purrr` main functions
+Skills - identify which type of function to use Ability - Be able to translate a loop with a map_ function

+### Long Term memory
+- Encode information - see, hear, experience
+- Process with **practice** leads to associations with our long term memory
+- Store - After sufficient processing